 How To Read Your Credit Report

-While they’re not always easy to read, if you take the time to look at your reports closely, you may have a better understanding of your credit history, and how creditors use it to evaluate your creditworthiness.
+While reports are not always easy to read, they give you a better understanding of your credit history and how lenders and credit card issuers use it to evaluate your creditworthiness.

-A study conducted by the Federal Trade Commission in 2013 found that 20% of consumers had mistakes on their reports that were corrected after being disputed.
+A study conducted by the Federal Trade Commission found that 20% of consumers had mistakes on their credit reports that were corrected after being disputed.

 - Incorrect late payments